RPM Logo

 Text

-Text moves around: it shouldn't, but it frequently does, even if you correctly supply all the fonts you have used, so always leave some room in your text boxes for the type to expand by a line.
+Text moves around in page layout programs: it shouldn't, but it frequently does, even if you correctly supply all the fonts you have used, so always leave some room in your text boxes for the type to expand by a line.
 If you really want the text to completely fill a box, it is safer to set the justification to full: this will give the text in the box a degree of spring, and will help to avoid overflow and missing words.
+Never leave overset text: always remove any trailing carriage returns.
 Text in an alphabet other than Western Latin should always be converted to curves (some programs call this converting to outlines) or imported into the document as a graphic.

 Do not make text bold or italic within an application unless you are sure you have all the font elements required for postscript output.
-CorelDraw works sensibly in this regard and won't let you use font attributes if they aren't really present; Quark sometimes does not, so be careful.
+InDesign and CorelDraw work sensibly in this regard and won't let you use font attributes if they aren't really present; Quark and Photoshop sometimes do not (they apply a faux bold or a faux italic, for example if the real bold or italic attibutes are not present in the font file, so be careful.
+Faux attributes can look dreadful, but you should be able to spot these in your press PDF

 Graphics